Team-Glare/calorieApp_server/CONTRIBUTING.md

   ## Pull Requests Methods
   The process described here has several goals:

-  - Maintain BurnOut 2.0 quality
+  - Maintain the quality of BurnOut 2.0
   - Fix problems that are important to the users
-  - Engage the community in working towards the best possible BurnOut
+  - Engage the community in working towards the best possible outcome
   - Enable a sustainable system for Atom's maintainers to review contributions

   Ensure that you follow the steps mentioned below in order to have your contribution reviewed by the maintainers:
   - Add a description of the modification.
   - Insert a clear and descriptive title.

-### <h2>Style Guides</h2>
+### <h2>STYLE GUIDES</h2>
   ## Git Commit Messages

   - Describe why any particular modification is being made.